GyroSuperintelligence/BabyLM/docs/Guides.md

     **6. "Knowledge dismissed" (single‑byte inputs, emoji, hello)**

     Every byte, including non‑alphabetic or single‑emoji code points, maps to two op‑pairs.
 GovernanceEngine accepts them if they match the canonical cycle.
 Even a lone zero‑length input still produces valid (possibly empty) navigation.
-The dictionary layer then reconstructs exactly what was fed in, bit for bit.
+The format layer then reconstructs exactly what was fed in, bit for bit.

     **Unusual edge cases (determinism and alignment vs true information)**

     By design the Gene is fixed and traceable.
 The Genome log is not a repetition of the Gene but a record of navigation—every op‑pair captures new information about input context.
 Epigenome deltas capture resonance events, not mere repeats.
 Compression and pattern learning prune redundant logs while preserving novel paths.
 Nothing in the core freezes intelligence to a small set of states.
-All format‑specific semantics live in the dictionary layer, so the core remains a pure, physics‑grounded navigator rather than a deterministic state machine.
+All format‑specific semantics live in the format layer, so the core remains a pure, physics‑grounded navigator rather than a deterministic state machine.

     All of these mechanisms emerge directly from our four‑layer design—no extra modules needed.